sota-rakuma/ft_my_printf/README.md

 # ft_my_printf
-just mandatory part,  because of the lack of my skills\n but someday, I will complete bonus.
+just mandatory part,  because of the lack of my skills but someday, I will complete bonus.